 DAY 1:

 We arrived around lunchtime which was perfect as we had the afternoon to wonder around and get a feel for the city.
 We were stopping near the central station in Vesterbro which was a great central location.
 The woman that checked us in at the hotel was so helpful and told us the best things to go see.
 We decided to walk up the main shopping up to Nyhaven which is where all the beautiful coloured buildings are and a great place to sit or go for a canal trip which we did the next day.
-On our first full day we went on a canal trip which I would highly recommend as its the best way to see everything and the tour guides are give you more information and history about the city.
-We saw the Little Mermaid from the tour which is one of the most popular tourist sights but all the locals we spoke to said to only go see it if you have time so we decided not to bother since we managed to get a good view from the boat.

 After the boat trip we had some lunch at an amazing bakery called Lagkagehuset.
 I would highly recommend going to bakeries in Copenhagen since the food and pastries are delicious.
 We then decided to spend the afternoon in Tivoli Gardens which was actually close to our hotel.
 There are lots of rides here which you have to pay to go on as well as an entrance fee so we didn't end up going on them.
 We did walk around the whole garden and grabbed a juice and enjoyed so of the lovely water features.